Upcoming Event

 • support local farmers.

-Time: 6-8:30pm
+Time: 2-4:30pm

-Food Forever on 9 February will feature:
+Food Forever on 23 May will feature:

 With our food sources becoming increasingly globalised and centralised, we're losing access to healthy, fresh food that's grown locally.
 We're all too familiar with the impacts of bush fires, floods and the pandemic on accessing food that's from the local region.
 Once roads become blocked or borders closed, the impacts on the supply chains are visible within a couple of days on our supermarket shelves.

-Empty shops is a strong indication that most of the food consumed here is trucked in from outside our region.
+Empty shops are a strong indication that most of the food consumed here is trucked in from outside our region.
 We shouldn't be this vulnerable to economic, environmental or political challenges that will keep coming - especially as we live in such a fertile region.

 We're eternally grateful to our farmers' markets that have been the one reliable source of food for our region, but they only supply a small fraction of our population.